 Kitty Weaver and Larry Gilbert are two perfectly nice suburbanites.
 If Kitty's husband (Don DeFore) seems a little preoccupied with work and his gambling habit, and Larry's wife (Ruth Hussey) a little too caught up with the kids - well, that's life.
 They have no thought of straying.
 They certainly have no thought of straying toward each other.
 However, Fate (in that way of hers) forces these two perfectly nice people to spend time together.
 Kitty discovers that "the jerk who tells the lousy jokes at the country club" is a genuinely warm and funny fellow.
 Larry sees a softer side to that stuck up Kitty.
 Love blossoms with the added complications of vows and conscience.

-How Larry and Kitty deal with their feelings, their need to be together and the realities of their lives is played out in a frank, touching and very funny manner.
+How Larry and Kitty deal with their feelings, their need to be together and the realities of their lives are played out in a frank, touching and very funny manner.
 It is wonderful to see two actors who happen to be bona fide comic geniuses working together in such perfect sympathy.
-The humour of character and situation also involves some gut grabbing slapstick, and some quiet moments that will make you smile or sigh a sentimental sigh for two perfectly nice people.
+The humour of character and situation also involves some gut-grabbing slapstick, and some quiet moments that will make you smile or sigh a sentimental sigh for two perfectly nice people.

 The climax of the story concerns whether or not Parker should or will review the play on opening night.
 He has already stated he doesn't like it.
 He has also turned down a plea for help from Angie.
 Parker looks upon it as a matter of self-respect.
-For Angie it is all about love and support.
-Our couple finds common ground by the end, but how this is achieved left me a little unsettled, however I think the movie is still a worthwhile watch.
+For Angie, it is a question of love and support.
+Our couple finds common ground by the end, but how this is achieved left me peeved, and a little unsettled.
+Nonetheless, I think the movie is still a worthwhile watch for the work of our leads.
 Lucy is marvelous in the role of a loving and determined woman trying to come out of her shell.
-The funny stuff is mostly left to Bob with nifty one-liners and a drunk scene.
+The funny stuff is mostly left to Bob with nifty one-liners and a great drunk scene.

 Lucy's legacy of movie work is a tribute to her talent, her versatility and her commitment as an actress.
 All this can be found in the four movies she made with her most felicitous co-star, Bob Hope.